Otbivnoe/Framezilla/README.md

 Nikita Ermolenko, nikita.ermolenko@rosberry.com

+# Thanks :+1:
+Thanks [Artem Novichkov](https://github.com/artemnovichkov) for the name of the library!

+Thanks [Evgeny Mikhaylov](https://github.com/medvedzzz) for 'state' feature!

 # License :exclamation:

 Framezilla is available under the MIT license.
 See the LICENSE file for more info.